 Some of our doctors are trained in the assessment and management of patients having deep brain stimulation surgery for Movement Disorders, making Neurology Network Melbourne one of the largest practices offering support and management for patients undergoing this procedure.

-- A/Prof David Williams: he trained in London, and has been involved in over 200 cases in 15 years.
+- A/Prof David Williams trained in London, and has been involved in over 250 cases in teh past 15 years.
 He operates with A/Prof Andrew Danks at Jesse McPherson Private

 - Dr Kelly Bertram: is an experienced programmer of DBS, managing patients with essential tremor, dystonia and Parkinson’s disease